Change Management WalkMe TeamUpdated November 15, 2021

 Here are some change management interview questions you can expect during a job interview.

-These 20 questions have been broken down into a few major categories … these categories are in addition to the “standard” interview questions mentioned above.
+These 20 questions have been broken down into a few major categories.

-Expect to be asked about your track record, specifically as it relates to change management.
+Expect to be asked about your track record, specifically regarding change management.

 • Have you managed or led change initiatives in the past?